tdo95/brief-docx/README.md

 [![# Demo][product-screenshot]](https://github.com/tdo95/brief-docx/)

-Brief Docx is a document formating tool that allows you to create and edit document templates in real time.
+Brief Docx is a document formating tool that allows you to create and edit document in real time.
+Documents are generated from a template and populated based on the template structure.

 ### Features
 - Sign up for account and view document catalog